Here's What Steph Curry Said After The Warriors Beat The Suns

 Steph Curry and the Golden State Warriors defeated the Phoenix Suns on Saturday evening.

-The Golden State Warriors crushed the Phoenix Suns 118-96 on Friday night in California, and the Warriors advanced to 19-3, while the Suns fell to 19-4.
+The Golden State Warriors crushed the Phoenix Suns 118-96 on Friday night in California.

 The two teams played earlier in the week on Tuesday when the Suns won in Arizona 104-96.